Chart Color Schemes

 The level of general health in Ballajura is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Ballajura shows better-than-average health outcomes with a lower prevalence of common conditions among its general population compared to national averages but higher among older, at-risk cohorts.
-Approximately half (50%) of Ballajura's total population (~9,740 people) has private health cover, which is lower than Greater Perth's 54.1% and the national average of 55.3%.
-The most frequent medical conditions are mental health issues and asthma, affecting 7.2 and 7.1% of residents respectively, while 71.5% report being free from medical ailments compared to 72.6% in Greater Perth.
+Ballajura shows better-than-average health outcomes with lower prevalence of common conditions among its general population compared to national averages, particularly for older and at-risk cohorts.
+Approximately half (50%) of Ballajura's total population (~9,742 people) has private health cover, which is lower than Greater Perth's 54.1% and the national average of 55.3%.
+The most common medical conditions in Ballajura are mental health issues affecting 7.2% of residents and asthma impacting 7.1%, while 71.5% report no medical ailments, compared to 72.6% across Greater Perth.

 Frequently Asked Questions - Health